allan-walpy/my-dev-guide/code_conventions.md

 `AV1202 Provide a rich and meaningful exception message text`

 **recommended**: the message should explain the cause of the exception, and clearly describe what needs to be done to avoid the exception;

 ### throw the most specific exception that is appropriate

 `AV1205 Throw the most specific exception that is appropriate`

-**suggestion**: throw the most specific exception that is appropriate;
+**suggested**: throw the most specific exception that is appropriate;

 > example: if a method receives a `null` argument, it should throw
 > `ArgumentNullException` instead of its base type `ArgumentException`;